 Third-Party Enhancements and Tools

-PlanetScale Postgres does not support third-party enhancements to PostgreSQL’s core capabilities at launch.
+PlanetScale Postgres does not support third-party enhancements to PostgreSQL’s core capabilities.
 This includes: Currently unsupported:- Custom background workers

 - Third-party connection poolers (like PgBouncer)